isabelladegen/insulin-need/README.md

 ```
 .
 └── insulin-need/
-    ├── data (AUTO CREATED AND NEVER CHECKED IN)/
+    ├── data (AUTO CREATED.
+DO NOT CHECK IN!)/
     │   └── perid/
     │       ├── p1
     │       ├── p2